meleknurs/CIP_FS26_Group202/README.md

 The job postings dataset contains mostly observations from **2026Q1**, while the BFS vacancy data is available only up to **2025Q4**.

-To align the datasets, a proxy variable `macro_quarter` was created:
+To align the datasets, a proxy variable `macro_quarter` was created.
+This allows job postings to be enriched with the **latest available macro labour market indicators**.

+### Final Dataset

+The final merged dataset includes:

+**Micro-level variables**
+- job title and role
+- company
+- location (city, canton, region)
+- job description
+- extracted skills
+- salary transparency

+**Macro-level variables**
+- regional vacancy levels
+- ICT industry vacancy levels

+The final analysis dataset is stored as: data/processed/jobs_micro_macro_merged_final.csv

 ---